Psychology and the Bible

 4. "Psychology says we're products of our environment."
 False.
 Psychology teaches that a balance between nature and nurture determines our current state.
 If psychology said people cannot change, and there was no hope (for we are no better than our environment), why would psychologists even bother counseling people?

 12. "Psychology teaches venting feelings, but the Bible disagrees."
 Yes, psychology does sort of teach venting; however, never to the harm of others.
 The Bible sort of does, too.
 "Be angry and do not sin.
 Don't let the sun go down on your anger."
-(Ephesians 4:26, HCSB).
+(Eph.
+4:26, HCSB).
 From what I have read, psychology teaches people to find productive ways to use their feelings.
 And the Bible says the same: don't take anger to bed.

 17. "Psychiatric drugs have horrible side effects."
-Well based on a 2012 study, the top ten prescribed psychiatric drugs at this time were Diazepam, Venlafaxine, Quetiapine, Duloxetine, Trazodone, Fluoxetine, Sertraline, Lorazepam, Escitalopram, and Alprazolam.
+Based on a 2012 study, the top ten prescribed psychiatric drugs at this time were Diazepam, Venlafaxine, Quetiapine, Duloxetine, Trazodone, Fluoxetine, Sertraline, Lorazepam, Escitalopram, and Alprazolam.
 Of all of these, serious side effects are rare.
 However, keep in mind that there is a paradoxical problem with anti-depressants among those who are depressed.
 Depressed people are more likely to commit suicide.
 Anti-depressants are intended to fix depression and thereby reduce their rate of suicide.
 However, all anti-depressants must contain a suicide warning on them due to the risk of a rebound into depression that may follow if the patient stops taking the medicine.
 Currently, Venlafaxine's suicide rate is debated because more recent studies that controlled for suicide risk factors in the patient's life made the suicide risk appear statistically insignificant.
 With Duloxetine (not available in the US) it's a choice between debilitating depression and nausea.

 I'll agree that the corollary complaint, that psychologists (really, psychiatrists) rush to medicine seems valid.
 But given the fact that usually it takes 12 sessions to (as) fully (as possible) remedy someone's situation, and most insurance only covers 10 sessions, I can understand why there's a rush to get the person on medicine so that sessions are as productive and effective as possible.
 Indeed, someone who is highly depressed, on the manic side of a bipolar manifestation, or suffering from a panic attack, isn't going to be mentally present and aware enough for a session to be effective.